viteka32/LegoLaserDistanceSensor/README.md

 https://www.aliexpress.com/item/1005004076370021.html?spm=a2g0o.order_list.order_list_main.98.2dce1802ppkqRz

 ## CAD models
 The CAD folder contains files of the sensor case.
-It was designed for MJF 3D printer and it is recomended to use this type of printer.
+It was designed for MJF 3D printer and it is recommended to use this type of printer.

 ## Software
-### Requiremens
+### Requirements

 - Python 3
 - pip3